 Plan 2040 Plan Element Land Use & Development Policy Staff Finding Staff Analysis 5 Community Form: Goal 1 16.
-Consider impacts on human health, quality of life and the environment including prevailing meteorological conditions and the potential to transport noxious odors, particulates and emissions when reviewing new developments and redevel- opments.
+Consider impacts on human health, quality of life and the environment including prevailing meteorological conditions and the potential to transport noxious odors, particulates and emissions when reviewing new developments and redevelopments.
 Special attention should be paid to air and water quality when residences, schools, parks or vulnerable populations will be impacted.
-Mitigate impacts to areas that are disproportionally affected. ~ The proposed zoning district would not permit uses which create noxious odors, particulates or emissions.
+Mitigate impacts to areas that are disproportionally affected. √ The proposed zoning district would not permit uses which create noxious odors, particulates or emissions.
 6 Community Form: Goal 1 17.
-Mitigate adverse impacts of traffic from proposed development on nearby existing communities. ~ The site is located on Breckenridge Lane and Hikes Lane and traffic to the site will be routed along these major roads.
+Mitigate adverse impacts of traffic from proposed development on nearby existing communities. ✓ The site is located on Westport Road and most traffic to the site will be routed along Westport Road.
 7 Community Form: Goal 1 18.
-Mitigate adverse impacts of noise from proposed development on existing communities. ~ Screening and buffering will be provided to address noise impacts.
+Mitigate adverse impacts of noise from proposed development on existing communities. ✓ Noise impacts would be addressed by the addition of the proposed Binding Element #9.
 8 Community Form: Goal 1 21.
 Require that industries which handle hazardous or flammable materials or are potentially offensive such as junkyards, landfills and quarries are sited to protect public health, safety and welfare and are located away from residential areas and population centers.
 NA The proposal is not for industrial zoning and the proposed zoning district would not permit uses such as junkyards, landfills and quarries.
 9 Community Form: Goal 2 1.
 Locate activity centers in appropriate areas in all Form Districts.
-Design and density should be compatible with desired form, adjacent uses, and existing and planned infrastructure. ~ The site is part of an existing activity center.
-The design and density are compatible with the desired form, adjacent uses, and existing and planned infrastructure.
+Design and density should be compatible with desired form, adjacent uses, and existing and planned infrastructure. √ C-N would be an appropriate zoning district for a small activity center in the proposed location, with appropriate design and density.
+With the addition of the proposed Binding Element #9, C-1 is an appropriate zoning district.
 10 Community Form: Goal 2 4.
-Allow non-residential development within the Neighborhood, Traditional Neighborhood and Village Form Districts to occur only at locations with appropriate access and con- nectivity. ~ The site has appropriate access and connectivity, as it is located on Breckenridge Lane and Hikes Lane.
+Allow non-residential development within the Neighborhood, Traditional Neighborhood and Village Form Districts to occur only at locations with appropriate access and connectivity. ✓ The site has appropriate access and connectivity, as it is located on Westport Road and most of the traffic to the site will be routed along Westport Road.
 11 Community Form: Goal 2 5.
-Locate retail commercial development in activity centers where it can be demonstrated that sufficient population exists or is anticipated to support it. ✓ The site is located in an existing activity center.
+Locate retail commercial development in activity centers where it can be demonstrated that sufficient population exists or is anticipated to support it. ✓ The site is not located in an existing activity center.
+Low-intensity commercial previously existed on a portion of the site and was supported by nearby populations.
 12 Community Form: Goal 2 6.
-Encourage a more compact development pattern in activity centers that result in efficient land use and cost-effective infrastructure investment. ~ The proposed zoning district would permit a more compact pattern of development in an existing activity center.
+Encourage a more compact development pattern in activity centers that result in efficient land use and cost-effective infrastructure investment. √ The proposal would create a new activity center.
+C-N zoning would support neighborhood-serving commercial, which encourages a more compact development pattern and cost-effective infrastructure investment.
+C-1 zoning is appropriate with the addition of proposed Binding Element #9.